 If you are running iOS 11.3 or later, you may be a victim of throttling.
 You can prove or disprove this by following these steps:

-Tap the Settings App, select the Battery option in the list, then select Battery Health (beta).
+Tap the Settings App, select the Battery option in the list, then select Battery Health.
 Under Peak Performance Capability, if you see this blurb:

-…then your phone is being throttled and would benefit from a battery replacement.
+…then your phone is being throttled.
+While this can be disabled, your iPhone would surely benefit from a battery replacement.